alien-coding/Verteilte_Systeme/Project/notes/thoughts.md

     -Wenn leader schon existiert (es gibt mehr als eine Node):
         -Als follower dem bestehenden leader beitreten in Netz -Wenn leader nicht mehr antwortet (tot):
         -Neubestimmung des Leaders: geringste IP wird neuer Leader.
         ->Dazu: nodes fragen alle anderen an, welche niedrigste sie kennen.
 Wenn nein -> Leader, wenn ja -> Weiterleitung

-MessageTypes:
-UNKNOWN: yeaahhhh
-WRITE: Write the contained body data
-READ: Get the requested data, body HAS to be empty
-INITIALIZE: Node shall initialize the sender.
-Body MUST contain InetSocketAddress of own IP and port
-UPDATE_NODE_LIST: from leader to all: sending new node list
+## MessageTypes

+### Net

+-INITIALIZE: New Node wants to connect and communicate with Node
-HEARTBEAT: Sending a heartbeat, required answer to this has to be:
+-HEARTBEAT: Sending a heartbeat, waiting for an ACK
-ERROR: The request could not be processed
-SYNC_NODE_LIST:
+-SYNC_NODE_LIST: Leader to follower, this means there is a new node list in the body.
+Else, this is a request with "GET" in the Body.

+### Client

+-NAVIGATION: Sending position, waiting for SUCCESS with next position
+-_INITIALIZE_: same as in Net just with Client to Node

+### Answers

+-SUCCESS: Every request that has not failed
+-ERROR: If request cannot be handled, Error is returned.
+Body contains more information
+-ACK: Heartbeat was acknowledged.
+Special answer to not interfere with other requests that are answered with SUCCESS